hexbatch/apple-core/core-docs/core-concepts/remotes.md

 so that the outside resource is not called too many times.

 ## Example
-So, if I have a token that is about bears, and I have an attribute called bear-count.
+So, if I have an element that is about bears, and I have an attribute called bear-count.
 When I read it, it will get the info from the zoo in Washington state, and store that for a day

 ## Usages

-Remotes allow extending what the tokens do.
+Remotes allow extending what the elements do.